 It contains outputs to the NAP Content Provider that have been created from data objects provided by functionality in the Manage Traffic Functional Area that are the responses to previous requests for support. i.e. information about handling and resolving the issue.

-===========

-TODO:

-- to be replaced by dataflow to generic terminator (apply for all DFs from F3.6.5 function = DF reduction of 4:2)

 tnap.dps-data_upload_result_report

 Date Modified: 14.01.2025 22:46:45, GUID: {FBD65825-894B-415a-AE17-8AD14FDF8F08}